Improve Your Order Picking

 What is the difference between a shelf bin and a parts bin?

 In practice, there is no difference between a shelf bin and a parts bin – both are generally used on shelves or racking to safely store parts or products.
-The major difference between differing types of picking bins would be whether they are predominantly used on racking / shelving, or whether they are free standing and / or can be stacked.
+The major difference between varying types of picking bins would be whether they are predominantly used on racking / shelving, or whether they are free standing and / or can be stacked.

 What are Euro stacking pick bins?